 This is what Michael Jackson said about his home in California’s Santa Ynez Valley in 2002.

 “When I was creating Neverland, I was creating a world the way I would like to see it,” he continued.
 “I wanted it to be a place to bring sick kids who are deprived and underprivileged from around the world… A haven for them, where they could feel safe and have some escapism.
-Or kids, who never got to see these type of things in the inner cities, to breath fresh air and see mountains and all that.”
+Or kids, who never got to see these type of things in the inner cities, to breathe fresh air and see mountains and all that.”

 Thanks to many misguided and some very deliberate attempts by his critics to paint Michael Jackson’s Neverland Valley Ranch as a sinister place, the truth is quite the opposite.
 Before it was despoiled by false accusations, police raids and journalists desperate to project negativity where there was none (e.g. Bashir “Living with Michael Jackson” 2002) Neverland was exactly what Michael created it to be – a place of happiness.